tcartwright/SqlServerDEID/README.md

 	- Name: The name of the column.

 - Transform
 	- Transform: The actual transform to be applied to the column.
-Can either be:
+Transforms cannot be applied to primary key, identity, or computed columns.
+A transform can be one of two types:
 		- C# expression.
 An editor can be used to construct the C# expression.
 For Faker API support see [here](https://github.com/bchavez/Bogus#bogus-api-support).
 		- Path to a PowerShell file. **
 	- TransformType: The type of expression to run. (expression, PowerShell)